FedoB/Timer/readme.md

 Troubleshooting:

-\-It's a pyw file, so opening it will immediatly start the program like an execeutable
+\-It's a pyw file, opening it will immediately launch the program like an executable

 \-If it doesn't start, you probably dont have pillow (PIL) installed.
 A simple `python -m pip install pillow` should solve your issues.
 Otherwise run the program from your terminal with `python Timer.pyw` and it will show you the error message.